 about their biology, ecology, spread, impact on crop production and management.

 Management of soil-borne pathogens is difficult to achieve even with costly practices that may be harmful to both the environment and the soil ecology.
 With the loss of several effective fumigants in recent years due to their environmental impacts, research has intensified into improvement of existing tools and alternative soil disinfestation strategies.
 Topics will include a keynote presentation on anaerobic soil disinfestation by Dr. Joji Muramoto from the University of California and the latest Canadian research on alternative disinfestation strategies.

 Duration: The workshop will run from 11:00 am to 4:00 pm ET.
 Talks will be 25 or 30 minutes including questions.
 There will also be an extended Q&A session for all participants.

-Ergot has become increasingly more common in cereals over the last two decades.
+Claviceps purpurea or ergot has become increasingly more common in cereals over the last two decades.
 This has led to a renewed research interest on the ergot fungi, and their relationships with cereal hosts.
-This workshop will provide information from the Cereal Grain Commission’s ongoing surveillance of ergot from 1995 to present including frequency and severity in different grains, locations and amongst years.
+This workshop will provide information from the Cereal Grain Commission’s Harvest Survey Program which has conducted ongoing surveillance of ergot from 1995 to present, including frequency and severity in different grains, locations and amongst years.
 The history of taxonomic studies on the ergot fungi based on variations at intra and inter specific levels will be examined as well as comparative and population genomics to identify potential mechanisms driving speciation in Claviceps with a focus on C. purpurea sensu latu.
-Recent work on wheat – C. purpurea genetic interactions looking at resistance mechanisms will be presented.
+Recent work on wheat – C. purpurea genetic interactions looking at resistance mechanisms will be presented and discussed.

 January 2022: Bioinformatics training for plant pathologists